jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 #include "BaseClass.h"

-// all public members in BaseClass are now public in DerivedClass class DerivedClass : public BaseClass
+// all public members in BaseClass are now public in DerivedClass
+// (as outlined later, this actually means preserve the BaseClass access specifier in the
+// DerivedClass)
+class DerivedClass : public BaseClass
 {
   public: